unbit/uwsgi-docs/WSGIquickstart.rst

 One thing you may want to take into account when testing this quickstart with distro-supplied packages, is that very probably your distribution has built uWSGI in modular way (every feature is a different plugin that must be loaded).
-To complete this quickstart, you have to prepend ``--plugin python,http`` to the first series of examples, and ``--plugin python`` when the HTTP router is removed (it could make no sense for you, just continue reading).
+To complete this quickstart, you have to prepend ``--plugin python,http`` to the first series of examples, and ``--plugin python`` when the HTTP router is removed (if this doesn't make sense to you, just continue reading).

 The first WSGI application
 **************************